 University procedures for the evaluation of teaching require peer and student evaluations, conducted periodically throughout the faculty member's appointment at the University.
 A summary and evaluation of the faculty member's teaching, based on clearly specified criteria, must be included in the faculty member's promotion file.
 This summary should give context to student evaluations of the faculty member's teaching by noting, e.g., whether evaluations of a particular class historically have been low; in a multi-section course, how the faculty member's evaluation scores compare with those in the other sections; or whether poor evaluation scores are correlated to a faculty member's strict grading standards.
-Additional information regarding teaching performance shall be considered in accordance with the specific provisions within these Unit criteria as outlined in the "Criteria for Achievement" section below.
+Additional information regarding teaching performance shall be considered in accordance with the specific provisions within these Unit criteria as outlined in the "Criteria for Achievement" sections below, and specific provisions are made for Research Track faculty who teach primarily or exclusively in the context of the research environment.

-G. Qualifications & Requirements for Tenure and Rank Appointments
+III.
+Qualifications & Requirements for Rank Appointments

+A. Eligibility Criteria

-- 1. Eligibility Criteria - Earned doctoral or discipline terminal degree. - Current USCSOM-Greenville tenure track faculty appointment within the Department of Biomedical Sciences or any of the clinical departments. - For physicians, board certification or satisfactory eligibility or equivalent experience base and clear licensure status with the South Carolina Department of Labor, Licensing, and Regulation Board of Medical Examiners. - For PhD clinicians, board certification or satisfactory eligibility or equivalent experience base and clear licensure status (if applicable).
+- Earned doctoral or discipline terminal degree. - Selection for or current USCSOM-Greenville non-tenure track faculty appointment within any of the clinical departments (Anesthesia, Medicine, Emergency Medicine, Family Medicine, Obstetrics & Gynecology, Orthopedic Surgery, Pathology, Pediatrics, Psychiatry, Radiology, or Surgery). - For physicians and non-physician clinicians, board certification or satisfactory eligibility or equivalent experience base and clear licensure status (if applicable).

 Faculty members are responsible to meet all elements of the criteria under which they are applying for promotion.
 If the candidate is eligible under more than one set of criteria, the candidate must designate which set of criteria they have elected.
-For tenure and for promotion from Assistant Professor to Associate Professor, the candidate may choose either the promotional criteria in effect at the time of their initial hiring, or the most current promotion criteria at the time of their application for promotion.
-For promotion from Associate Professor to Professor, the faculty member shall be responsible for meeting T&P criteria and University standards in effect at the time of their application for promotion.
+For promotion from Assistant Professor to Associate Professor, the candidate may choose either the promotional criteria in effect at the time of their initial hiring, or the most current promotion criteria at the time of their application for promotion.
+For promotion from Associate Professor to Professor, the faculty member shall be responsible for meeting Unit criteria and University standards in effect at the time of their application for promotion.

-The general performance in the areas of teaching, scholarship/research, and service/patient care comprises the basis for evaluation for promotion.
+The general performance in the areas of teaching, scholarship/research, and service comprises the basis for evaluation for promotion.

-The USCSOM Greenville Tenure and Promotion Committee requires that the percentage of effort assignments, among the three areas of teaching, scholarship/research, and service/administration/patient care be established by the candidate's departmental chair.
+The USCSOM Greenville Appointment and Promotion Committee requires that the percentage of effort assignments, among the three areas of teaching, scholarship/research, and service/administration be established by the candidate's departmental chair.
 A candidate's percentage of effort assignment is determined by averaging the percentage of effort assignments recorded in the candidate's Annual Faculty Evaluation for the years under consideration.
 It is recognized that achievements in a given area may be limited by the effort assigned, i.e., by limits imposed by the candidate's job description.
 Nevertheless, all candidates must meet minimum standards stated in the Unit criteria, with higher expectations for candidates with relatively higher effort in any specific category.